-It is made of a material called Makrolon, which is a combination of black fiberglass and stainless steel.
+It is made of matte black fiberglass with brushed stainless steel accents.
 It’s a unique material that feels great in the hand and really gives a solid grip when you’re writing, something important to fountain pen users.
 The nib is 14k yellow gold plated in platinum, so it has a silvery look to it that complements the stainless steel accents on the pen.
 The nib is the only shiny component of the pen, everything else is brushed, which is a great appeal of the design.

 The one quirk when filling this pen is that you may need to tap the nib a bit to get it flowing after a fresh fill.
 There is a hole in the back of the grip section (see the pic below) which is where the pen fills, and the ink will need to be forced down a little bit from the body of the pen down into the nib the first time you write.
 About 5 seconds of light tapping should do it (just like I do in the video), and once it gets flowing you should not have any more starting issues.

 The box is neat, it unfolds from overlapping top and bottom sections to reveal the pen resting inside.
 It’s some kind of cardboard box, but it’s sturdy.
 It’s not the kind of thing you’ll feel really guilty about throwing away, but it’s also not an eyesore.
 UPDATE: The box has changed since this post.
 (5/23/16)